maxime-agusti/untangling-gpu-power/README.md

     * **Command**: `python3 src/Sec-05_pass-through/Fig-11_WC-GPU-temp-pwr-util.py`:
     * **Memory**: 705 MiB
     * **Execution Time**: ~4 seconds

-Each script will output a pdf file into `figures/` directory.

 ## 6\.
 Description of Experiments (for informational purposes)